SantoshGoudar/Neo4j-example/README.md

 Relationship - is how each node is related to each other.
 For Example  Alex is friend of Bob, Semen.
 Alex Follows Semen on social media, Bob and Semen leaves in City Boston.
  Even relationship can have properties like - Friend Of -relationship can have  from how many years.

-Below is the first set of things that we want to save with persons and friendsship between them.
+Below is the first set of things that we want to save with persons and friendship between them.

 ![Screenshot](graph.png)

+Now next thing is when we add city - we can add city as a seperate node and create relationship between each person and city where he recides.
+Or you can even add a property called "residesAt" in person node for saving which city he stays in, but with second approach we will loose the ability to easily navigate to people staying at the same city.
+So lets use the first approach where we will save City as a node and add a relationship between person and city (this is a normalized form we do same thing in RDBMS by having new table for City and using foriegn key in Person table).